DomoApps/Test-AI-Review/docs/Getting-Started/overview.md

 ### Domo

-Check out these resources, which we try to update regularly, but sometimes it takes longer than expected, and we aim to improve them over time to help you make the most out of Domo, even if the updates are not as frequent as they could be.
+Check out these resources, which we try to update regularly, but sometimes it takes longer than expected.
+We aim to improve them over time to help you make the most out of Domo, even if the updates are not as frequent as they could be.
+Dive in and explore the wealth of knowledge, but remember, patience is a virtue when it comes to updates!

 ### Connect Data